waku-org/pm/ROADMAP.md

 Define whether RLN credentials should be shared between application or devices.
 May also scope the work to enable sharing credentials between devices, or done as separate milestone.

+Note: Support needed from RLNP2P team.

 ### Composing Waku Protocols to Improve Reliability

 Provide recommendation in a form of a library to compose the Waku protocols to minimize message loss at a protocol level.
 This is both for relay and non-relay node.
-The aim is to provide an opinionated library that use Waku in a generalized manner.
+The aim is to provide opinionated libraries that use Waku in a generalized manner.
 The library may not fit all use-case and can always be bypassed or forked.
 Finally, the expectation is not 100% reliability but simply increased reliability for common scenarios.
-Application level solution for more certitued are covered as part of [Minimum Viable Data Synchronization](#minimum-viable-data-synchronization).
+Application level solution for more certitude are covered as part of [Minimum Viable Data Synchronization](#minimum-viable-data-synchronization).

+This is part of the general SDK strategy and expected to be implemented in each language:
+- JavaScript for Browser using js-waku
+- Rust/Golang/JavaScript for Node using nwaku bindings.

 ### Fault-Tolerant Usage of Web3 Providers